MeshVPR: Citywide Visual Place Recognition Using 3D Meshes: Related work

 \myparagraph{Visual Place Recognition} Early VPR methods relied on representations obtained from hand-crafted local features, such as SIFT \cite{Lowe_2004_sift} and RootSIFT \cite{Arandjelovic_2012_rootSift}, while modern approaches have shifted to deep learning based approaches, where features are learned with CNNs \cite{Babenko_2014_neural_codes, Arandjelovic_2018_netvlad, Trivigno_2023_divideAndClassify, Schubert_2023_VPRtutorial} or visual transformer architectures \cite{Zhu_2023_r2former}.
 Several works have proposed methods to condense these features into compact and discriminative global embeddings, \eg using pooling layers \cite{Razavian_2015_mac,Tolias_2016_rmac,Radenovic_2019_gem, Arandjelovic_2018_netvlad, Mereu_2022_seqvlad, Hausler_2019, Neubert_2021_HDC}, clustering based approaches~\cite{Zhang_2021_gated_netvlad,Kim_2017_crn,Peng_2021_appsvr}, MLPs \cite{Alibey_2023_mixvpr} or self-attention \cite{Zhu_2023_r2former}.
 Most notably, to ensure that the model learns to extract specific features for urban VPR, Arandjelovic et al. \cite{Arandjelovic_2018_netvlad} proposed to train it on a dataset of StreetView images in a weakly supervised way.
 Many following works built on top of NetVLAD, enhancing it with an attention module \cite{Kim_2017_crn}, a novel loss \cite{Liu_2019_sare}, or a self-supervised training strategy \cite{Ge_2020_sfrs}.
 Recent state-of-the-art methods \cite{Alibey_2023_mixvpr, Berton_2023_EigenPlaces, izquierdo_2024_SALAD} rely on efficient training paradigms, and leverage large-scale training datasets such as GSV-cities \cite{Alibey_2022_gsvcities} and SF-XL \cite{Berton_2022_cosPlace}.

-\myparagraph{Synthetic data for localization tasks} Despite the existence of numerous synthetic 3D meshes of cities \cite{deschaud2021pariscarla3d, Lei_2023_Assessing_3D_City_Models} and synthetically-generated environments \cite{Alberti_2020_idda, Lin_2023_InfiniCity, Li_2023_MatrixCity, Qui_2017_unrealcv, Pollok_2019_unrealgt, Shah_2018_AirSim,Dosovitskiy_2017_carla}, their usage for image localization has been little explored in recent years.
+\myparagraph{Synthetic data for localization tasks} The use of synthetic images has been explored for pose estimation with respect to a large indoor 3D map \cite{Taira_2018_inloc}.
+Aiming at addressing changes in appearances, \cite{Torii_2018_tokyo247} has explored view synthesis to align viewpoints of queries and database.
+Despite the existence of numerous synthetic 3D meshes of cities \cite{deschaud2021pariscarla3d, Lei_2023_Assessing_3D_City_Models} and synthetically-generated environments \cite{Alberti_2020_idda, Lin_2023_InfiniCity, Li_2023_MatrixCity, Qui_2017_unrealcv, Pollok_2019_unrealgt, Shah_2018_AirSim,Dosovitskiy_2017_carla}, their usage for image localization has been little explored in recent years.
 Among the few outliers, Panek et al \cite{Panek2022ECCV, panek2023visual} proposes the use of 3D meshes for visual localization, although still relying on real-world images for the retrieval step.
-On a separate development Vallone et al \cite{vallone2022danish} spearheaded the exploration of aerial images to render street-view images for place recognition, and used it to generate a database of 44k images for the coarse localization of real-world query images.
+On a separate development, Vallone et al \cite{vallone2022danish} spearheaded the exploration of aerial images to render street-view images for place recognition, and used it to generate a database of 44k images for the coarse localization of real-world query images.
+More in general, \cite{Moreau2021LENSLE} explored the use of synthetic data to improve the localization process, while others further train the model with real and synthetic data to improve feature representation \cite{Moreau2023CROSSFIRECR}.

-Taking such literature into account, this paper fills a noticeable gap, as we are the first to (i) explore 3D meshes for citywide VPR, (ii) quantify the gap in results between using real images and synthetic images, (iii) use features alignment to efficiently adopt robust SOTA VPR models and (iv) provide a number of large-scale datasets comprising challenging manually-collected query images.
+This paper fills a noticeable gap in the literature, as it is the first work to (i) explore 3D meshes for citywide VPR, (ii) quantify the gap in results between using real images and synthetic images, (iii) use features alignment to efficiently adopt robust SOTA VPR models and (iv) provide a number of large-scale datasets comprising challenging manually-collected query images.